RaptorMai/OYes2017/README.md

 2. Timing method should be more elegant (not locally)
 3. Picture view is so so ugly when displayed in category view controller and request view controller (Fixed !!!!!!!!!!!!!!)
 4. Payment: remember user card info and update card info
+5. Tutor app when I finished typying password, I can not disable keyboard and press log in